anton-k/mig/docs/src/06-json-api-example.md

   ok <$> env.weather.update updateData
 ```

-we log the report and update the weather data.
+We log the report and update the weather data.

 ### The user domain

 Let's give the user access token and check that token is valid.
-Let's allocate a new token in the hanlder `requestAuthToken`:
+Let's allocate a new token in the handler `requestAuthToken`:

 ```haskell
 requestAuthToken :: Env -> Body User -> Post (RespOr Text AuthToken)